philips/inkpalm-5-adb-english/README.md

 ## Change the Navigation button

-The Navigation button setting needs to be updated to make a Long Press return to home.
-It will do a "Back" action by default.
+The logo button defaults to 'back' for short press, and 'refresh' for long press.
+The button functions can be changed in the settings e.g. long press can be changed to 'home'.

 ## Change the Timezone